-Research health and safety policies and procedures for a children's service and outline three [3] actions supervisors and educators/staff must carry out to provide a safe environment for children in an education and care service.
-Identify the name of the policy and procedure where the information was sourced.
+- Provide three (3) examples of actions that supervisors and educators must carry out to provide a safe environment for children. - Identify the name of the policy and procedure where the information was sourced.

 You can refer to the policies in your place of work or placement in a children's service or the simulated service policies for Little.ly Early Learning Centre.

-Assessor Instructions: Students must research the health and safety policies for a children's service and outline three [3] actions supervisors, and educators carry out to support a safe environment for children.
+Assessor Instructions: Students must research the health and safety policies for a children's service and outline three (3) actions supervisors, and educators carry out to support a safe environment for children.
 The student will list the name of the policy where they sourced the information.
 Responses will vary according to the information in the service policy.
 The student can access policies in their children's service workplace or placement and use the policies in Little.ly Early Learning Centre such as HS19 Incident, Injury, Trauma and Illness Policy and Procedure and HS23 - Risk Management Policy and Procedure.